-That about sums up the description of Hal’s gastointestinal tract, all of it.
+That about sums up the description of Hal’s gastrointestinal tract, all of it.
 Frankly, it looks just like his colon.
-No, we didn’t try this at home!
+No, we didn’t do this at home!
 They don’t sell those fiber optic cameras to just anyone, you know.
 Besides, I just like to watch.

-Let me tell you, Hal is sick of . . . → Read More About Pink ‘n Slippery
+Let me tell you, Hal is sick of all this . . . → Read More About Pink ‘n Slippery

 HI!
 It’s been a long week, the last of six of constant construction on our house.
 I have finally felt the effects of having 2 or 3 guys around my house all day everyday from 6am till 4:30pm, hammering, singing, scraping, chatting, drilling, painting, etc, etc, etc. They are DEAR, completely sober, unfailingly cheerful, remarkably fastidious.
 All the sounds are happy sounds, sounds, in fact, I begged to hear.
 But I’m weary of not having my house to myself, no privacy and no silence.
 I crave silence.

 . . . → Read More About Miss Me?